joekreu/basic_pcp/PARSING.md

 In simple situations, greater binding powers mean the same as higher precedence.
 Parsing based on binding powers can be more powerful, though.
 Precedence and associativity can be expressed by equivalent definitions of binding powers, but not always vice versa.
-In a way, the definition of general binding power based parsing is in the code of the parsers.

 In this repository, parsing of expressions with infix, prefix, and postfix operators is reduced to the following simple scheme with `n` operators